An Analysis of All’s Well That Ends Well (Shakespeare)

 ‘Don’t be silly, don’t be silly,’ he said, trying to comfort her, kissing her, holding her in his arms.
 ‘I want you, I want to marry you, we’re going to be married, quickly, quickly—to-morrow if I can.’

 ‘I feel awful.
 I feel awful.
 I feel I’m horrible to you.’

 ‘No, I want you, I want you,’ was all he answered, blindly, with that terrible intonation which frightened her almost more than her horror lest he should not want her.

 There are two “horrors” intimated in these words, the final words of the story.
 The first horror is the horrified apprehension that Mabel will become her mother.
 That is to say, Mabel is horrified that she will be mired in the same soul-deadening stupidity in which her mother was steeped and in which her brothers are steeped.
 We return, then, to the opening moments of the text: to the image of the yoked horses (which figures marriage as subordination and subjection to the will of another).
 The second horror is that she will be undesired or no longer desired.

 Consider this: Mabel has created a golem that will desire her, a male Pygmalion, a Frankensteinian monster.
 And now, her creation desires her too much.
 Golem-making is dangerous, as Scholem reminds us, but the source of danger is not the golem itself, or the forces emanating from the golem, but rather the conflict that arises within the golem-maker herself.
-It is a conflict between the horror of being desired and the horror of not being desired enough or the horror of not being desired at all, the horror of undesirability.
-It is a conflict between the horror of desire and the horror of the absence of desire.
+It is a conflict between the horror of being desired by one’s creature and the horror of not being desired enough by one’s creature or the horror of not being desired at all, the horror of undesirability.
+It is a conflict between the horror of being-desired and the horror of the absence of being-desired.